manpan/manos-website/content/authors/alpcan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Co-investigators
+- Visiting Researchers
 ---
-Sotiris's biography can be found [here](https://www.surrey.ac.uk/people/sotiris-moschoyiannis).
+Tansu's webpage can be found [here](https://tansu.alpcan.org/).